 MA (Cantab) DipArch

-I enjoy working with clients to achieve their aims by creating healthy and enjoyable places to live and work whilst minimising environmental impact.
-I am interested in exploring sustainable solutions to the housing crisis.
-Following the work of pioneering architects such as Walter Segal, I believe low-cost self-build houses should play a far greater role in the UK housing sector.
-These can be constructed easily in sustainable, natural materials such as timber frame, straw bale and hempcrete.
+Andy enjoys working with clients to achieve their aims by creating healthy and enjoyable places to live and work whilst minimising environmental impact.
+Following the work of pioneering architects such as Walter Segal, he believes low-cost self-build houses should play a far greater role in the UK housing sector.

-I studied my Part I in architecture as an undergraduate at the University of Cambridge, and did my Part II in Architecture and Advanced Energy Studies at the Centre for Alternative Technology (CAT) in Machynlleth.
+Andy studied his Part I in architecture as an undergraduate at the University of Cambridge, and did his Part II in Architecture and Advanced Energy Studies at the Centre for Alternative Technology (CAT) in Machynlleth.
 The course set architecture in the broader context in which we work, with a particular focus on how we can adapt to climate change and help mitigate its effects.

-I work with a combination of hand drawing and computer programs (BIM, CAD and the Adobe suite).
-And believe some practical building experience is an important skill all architects should have - something I gained whilst studying at CAT and on various volunteer projects.
+Andy works with a combination of hand drawing and computer programs (BIM, CAD and the Adobe suite).
+And believes some practical building experience is an important skill all architects should have - something Andy gained whilst studying at CAT and on various volunteer projects.

-Whitchurch Civic Centre - I worked on the technical design of this retrofit of a dilapidated brutalist building for Greenspace Architects.
+Whitchurch Civic Centre - Andy worked on the technical design of this retrofit of a dilapidated brutalist building for Greenspace Architects.